 - You can buy bonds for one company or government directly

-- You can buy a collection of bonds through a mutual fund or ETF (exchange traded fund)
+- You can buy a collection of bonds through a mutual fund or ETF (exchange-traded fund)

-It’s a lot easier to buy bonds in what are known as mutual funds or ETFs, which hold a collection of bonds – organize by rating or type, or some other criteria, which will help you diversify your risk.
+It’s a lot easier to buy bonds in what is known as mutual funds or ETFs, which hold a collection of bonds – organize by rating or type, or some other criteria, which will help you diversify your risk.
 You can also easily buy municipal, government, and corporate bond mutual funds and ETFs online.

 Real Estate Investing

 Investing in real estate can help you retire early.
-You can literally reach early retirement decades earlier because real estate can generate consistent cash flow (so you need to withdrawal less money from your portfolio) and you have an asset the will continue to grow.
+You can literally reach early retirement decades earlier because real estate can generate consistent cash flow (so you need to withdrawal less money from your portfolio) and you have an asset that will continue to grow.
 Real estate is also unique because you don’t need much money to get into it.